 Trichotillomania is a condition that compels people to pull out their hair.
 It is a psychiatric disorder that usually starts in childhood or adolescence.
-Trichotillomania can last for several months or many years, and may fluctuate in severity.
+Trichotillomania can last for several months or many years, and may be worse at some times than others.

 What causes trichotillomania?

 The causes of trichotillomania are not well understood, but it is likely that genetics and the environment both play a part.
 People with trichotillomania are also likely to have conditions such as obsessive-compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD) or Tourette syndrome.

 People with trichotillomania feel a building tension or urge to pull their hair, whether that is the hair on their scalp, on their eyebrows or in their groin.
 Pulling a hair out temporarily releases the tension, giving a feeling of satisfaction.
 It can soothe feelings of stress and anxiety, and may even happen without conscious thought.

 A session of hair-pulling can be triggered by feelings of stress.
 But hair-pulling may also happen when people feel relaxed, such as when reading or watching TV.

 Although people with the condition, and their family, may think of it as simply a habit, hair-pulling can create obvious bald or thin spots.
 Embarrassment about their hair loss, and shame about not being able to stop, can lead people to make great efforts to hide it.
 They may avoid social interactions and activities, or wear a hat, wig or make-up to prevent discovery.